psyfix/Offensive-Security-Notes/Application Security/Kubernetes.md

 ![[Pasted image 20250722110233.png]]

 #### Pod Security Admission
+This is one of the admission controllers that is enabled by default.
 - These are scoped to a namespace.
-- There are three out the box ready policies to use (Restricted, Baseline, Privileged)
+- There are three out the box ready profiles to use (Restricted, Baseline, Privileged)
+- There are three out the box ready modes to use (Enforce, Audit, Warn)
 - Possible to write custom policies and apply also.